Penal colony: British Empire

 When routes to the Americas closed after the outbreak of American Revolutionary War in 1776, British prisons started to become overcrowded.
 Since immediate stopgap measures proved themselves ineffective, in 1785 Britain decided to use parts of what is now known as Australia as de jure penal settlements, becoming the first colonies in the British Empire founded solely to house convicts.
 Leaving Portsmouth, England on 13 May 1787, the First Fleet transported the first ~800 convicts and ~250 marines to Botany Bay.
 Between 1788 and 1868, about 162,000 convicts were transported from Great Britain and Ireland to various penal colonies in Australia.
 Australian penal colonies in late 18th century included Norfolk Island and New South Wales, and in early 19th century also Van Diemen's Land (Tasmania) and Moreton Bay (Queensland).

 Among the 162,000 convicts sent to Colonial Australia were 3,600 political prisoners.
 This included a range of dissenters, including the Tolpuddle Martyrs, Luddites, and members of Irish nationalist groups such as the Society of United Irishmen and Young Ireland.

 Without the allocation of the available convict labour to farmers, to pastoral squatters, and to government projects such as roadbuilding, colonisation of Australia may not have been possible, especially considering the considerable drain on non-convict labor caused by several gold rushes that took place in the second half of the 19th century after the flow of convicts had dwindled and (in 1868) ceased.
 A proposal to make the Cape Colony a penal colony was deeply unpopular with local residents, sparking the Convict crisis of 1849.

 Bermuda, off the North American continent, was also used during the Victorian period.
 Convicts housed in hulks were used to build the Royal Naval Dockyard there, and during the Second Boer War (1899–1902), Boer prisoners-of-war were sent to the archipelago and imprisoned on one of the smaller islands.

 In British India, the colonial government established various penal colonies.
 Two of the largest ones were on the Andaman Islands and Hijli.
 In the early days of settlement, Singapore Island was the recipient of Indian convicts, who were tasked with clearing the jungles for settlement and early public works.

 France

 France sent criminals to tropical penal colonies including Louisiana in the early 18th century.
 Devil's Island in French Guiana received some 80,000 forgers and other criminals between 1852 and 1939.
 At its worst the mortality rate was 75%, earning it the nicknamed the 'Dry Guillotine'.
-New Caledonia and its Isle of Pines in Melanesia (in the South Sea) received transported dissidents like the Communards, Kabyles rebels and convicted criminals between the 1860s and 1897.
+New Caledonia and its Isle of Pines in Melanesia (in the South Sea) received transported dissidents like the Communards, Kabyle rebels and convicted criminals between the 1860s and 1897.